AviatrixSystems/Docs/HowTos/gateway.rst

 For **Fast** configuration, the Controller determines the gateway state on 2 samples, so the gateway failure detection time is between 7 seconds and 14 seconds.

-For example, with medium setting, gateway down detection time, on average, is 1 minute.
+For example, with medium setting, gateway down detection time is between 1 minute plus 36 seconds to 2 minutes.

 The keepalive template is a global configuration on the Controller for all gateways.
 To change the keep alive template, go to